TERREMEMBER/znbase/docs/content/v2.1/quick-start/create-local-cluster/macos.md

 ### Overview and YB-Master status

 Node 1's master Admin UI home page shows that you have a cluster  with `Replication Factor` of `1` and `Num Nodes (TServers)` as `1`.
 The `Num User Tables` is `0` since there are no user tables created yet.
-The YugabyteDB version number is also shown for your reference.
+The ZNbaseDB version number is also shown for your reference.

 ![master-home](/images/admin/master-home-binary-rf1.png)